djeada/Vtk-Examples/notes/02_filters_and_algorithms.md

 I. Purpose and Functionality

-- Filters and algorithms in VTK are primarily used for processing, manipulating, and generating data objects.
+- Filters and algorithms are primarily used for processing, manipulating, and generating data objects.
 - They are capable of creating new data sets, extracting important features, or transforming existing data into a more useful format.

 II.
 Interaction with Data Connectivity